free5gc/util/drsm/README.md

         * Can be used by sctplb, upf-adapter

     - Client mode : Learn about other clients and their resource mappings
-        * can be used by AMF pods, SMF pod
+        * can be used by AMF pods, SMF pods

 ## Dependency

     - MongoDB should run in cluster(replicaset) Mode or sharded Mode

 ## Limitation:
-    -  MongoDBlib keeps global client variable.
-So only 1 DB connection and 1 database allowed.
-    -  We can not have multiple Database connections with above limitation.
+    - If application wants to use multiple Id for same session then its good to use single id is used for multiple purpose. e.g. AMF can use single id for ngapid as well as tmsi

 ## Testing